 Bill Spencer (1936 - 2020)

 Bill Spencer mastered the dual disciplines of shooting and skiing on all levels of competition.
-His credentials bear that out:
+His diverse accomplishments included:

 From 1963-1984, Spencer served in the U.S. Army.
 He completed two tours of Duty in the Vietnam War as an infantry officer, earning three Bronze Stars (one with valor), three Air Medals (one with valor), and three Army Commendation Medals.
 He retired from the service as a Lieutenant Colonel.